meeistom/capstone-project-2024-t3-3900h15bcatdevs/README.md

 ## Frontend

 Please run tests when working on the frontend.
 Please update tests if needed.
+Run frontend tests in the `./frontend` folder.

 ### Cypress (User Flows)

+Make sure Docker is running.

 To run cypress: